fhdk/blackman-mirrors/README.md

 # blackman-mirrors

-A fork of Manjaros pacman-mirrors package ported to Blackarch Linux and is a package that provides all mirrors for Blackarch Linux.
+blackman-mirrors is a fork of Manjaros pacman-mirrors package ported to Blackarch Linux and provides all Blackarch mirrors.

 - Free software: GPL license